“It’s sad the way he’s turned out.”

 “You haven’t seen me for fifteen years.”

-“Well, that means that you haven’t done anything in the last fifteen years for me to stop liking you.”
-Claire grinned.
+“That means that you haven’t done anything in the last fifteen years for me to stop liking you.”
 She knew she was beginning to get the upper hand.

 “Give it time.”